Andrewvivan/home_grown_django/README.md

 # homegrown_django

 ### Project setup Guide
-You need to have the following packages in your system.
+You need to have the following in your system.
 ```
 DB Browser
 Python >= 3.7